hmanalai/personal-website/README.md

 1. Visual Studio Code (VS Code) code editor is a lightweight and user-friendly tool to edit code.
 If you already have it installed, skip this step.
 Otherwise, download and install VS Code for your particular OS [here](https://code.visualstudio.com/Download).
 2. Fork this repo to your own GitHub account (Don't know what fork is or how to fork?
 Check [this](https://docs.github.com/get-started/quickstart/fork-a-repo#forking-a-repository) out)
 3. Clone the forked repo with HTTPS to your computer, just like how you do in CSC226 and CSC236.
-4. Navigate to the project folder you just cloned `cd personal-website`
-5. Based on what terminal/OS you use, do the following to create a virtual environment:
+4. Based on what terminal/OS you use, do the following to create a virtual environment:

     Windows:

       If you have Ubuntu Terminal, use that.
 Otherwise, use PowerShell.

       **Ubuntu Terminal users on Windows**:
-      * Navigate to the cloned directory on your terminal
+      * Navigate to the cloned directory on your terminal `cd personal-website`
       * Run the following commands:
         * `sudo apt-get update`  # updates your Ubuntu/Linux package manager
         * `sudo apt-get install virtualenv`   # installs a virtual environment tool